How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 8. Centralized Control

-Claimed partnerships that don't exist or are exaggerated.
+Claimed partnerships that cannot be independently verified or appear exaggerated.

 10. Poor Communication